ERSKINEVILLE EMERGENCY DENTIST COVERING ENMORE, NEWTOWN, ALEXANDRIA & ST PETERS

 If your mouth is bleeding or there’s debris from the damaged tooth, clean the area with warm water.
 You can try to relieve pain or reduce swelling with a cold compress on your way to the dental clinic.

-Our dentists may discuss options such as a filling, crown, veneers or root canal therapy for a chipped or cracked tooth.
+Our emergency dentists may discuss options such as a filling, crown, veneers or root canal therapy for a chipped or cracked tooth.

 My tooth has been knocked out